nilaybose/medium/cline-comparison-article.md

 ## **The AI Coding Assistant Spectrum**

-The modern developer's toolkit includes three distinct categories of AI assistants, each with unique strengths and cost implications:
+The modern developer's toolkit includes two distinct categories of AI assistants, each with unique strengths and cost implications:

 1. **Cline** - Autonomous coding agent with terminal access
 2. **GitHub Copilot** - Lightweight code completion and chat
-3. **Full-Context AI** (Cursor, Bolt, etc.) - Comprehensive project understanding

 Understanding when to use each tool can dramatically impact both your productivity and your AI budget.